miker704/Strife/patches.md

     - Added color brightness when selecting dmserver member list to be enabled
     - Added the colors when selecting friends option in the dmServer navbar
     - Recolored and changed the font-sizes in the Active now Section .
+    - Switched from '-' to em dash '—' symbol for member lists on dmServers

 ### Other Changes